A 2024 comp review

 Anyway, on to comp, and static events first.

-I walked into the cost judging room ready to defend and explain, but we were told there were no mistakes and that the drawings were the best standard of any team at the competition that year.
-Just like that, we got 2nd place and the first event trophy for the team in 10 years.
+I walked into the cost judging room as usual, ready to defend and explain various errors in our report, but we were told there were no mistakes and that the drawings were the best standard of any team at the competition that year.
+Between that, and good delivery of our cost scenario and on-the-spot assembly costing, we got 2nd place and the first event trophy for the team in 10 years.
 I didn't exactly enjoy leading the cost event for three years, but this made it all worth it.
-To think we could have easily placed first if not for the inverters that someone picked out 7 years ago...
+To think we could have easily placed first if not for the inverters that someone chose 7 years ago...

 Last was the design event, and we knew this one would let us down largely from the lack of testing.
 Indeed it did, giving us 14th.
 We could take solace in the fact that we generally scored well in all other non-testing-related categories, giving us a score of about 70% overall.
 Less than we'd like but better than we were expecting, although in saying that I suspect the same went for many other teams, as having 13 other teams scoring higher than our 70% suggested some generous judging overall.